 For a Web3 developer, you'll need to meet these requirements:

 - You should know the basics of crypto.
-The best way of doing it is by joining a Web3 developer group, where you can study crypto basics alongside other developers so you can motivate each other, develop connections and learn from each other's mistakes.
+The best way of doing it is by joining a Web3 developer group or an immersive and hands-on Web3 coding bootcamp where you can study crypto basics alongside other developers, build practical projects, and receive personalized feedback and mentorship.

 - You should have knowledge of at least three coding languages.
 That's really non-negotiable.
 Java is a must, Python, C++, or C# com in handy, too.